 |Ranking score and category|

-Alabama State University is a public institution that was founded in 1867.
-It has a city setting.
+Alabama State University is a public institution.
+It has a total undergraduate enrollment of 5,130, its setting is urban, and the campus size is 172 acres.
 It utilizes a semester-based academic calendar.
-Alabama State University's ranking in the 2013 edition of Best Colleges is Regional Universities (South), Tier 2.
-Its in-state tuition and fees are $8,082 (2011-12); out-of-state tuition and fees are $14,394 (2011-12).
+Alabama State University's ranking in the 2014 edition of Best Colleges is Regional Universities (South), Tier 2.
+Its in-state tuition and fees are $8,720 (2013-14); out-of-state tuition and fees are $15,656 (2013-14).

 Located in Montgomery, Alabama State University (ASU) was founded in 1867 by nine freed slaves who raised $500 to open a school for African-Americans.
 ASU, which was originally named Lincoln Normal School, now offers nearly 50 bachelor’s and master’s degree programs to students of all races.
 About 80 percent of Alabama State graduate students are enrolled in the education school, and the university offers master’s programs in health as well, among other fields.
 Outside the classroom, ASU students can get involved by joining more than 60 campus clubs and by playing for the ASU Hornets varsity sports teams, which compete in the NCAA Division I Southwestern Athletic Conference.